microsoft/classy-fire/README.md

 # 🤵🔥 Classy-Fire 🔥🤵
-Classy-fire is multiclass text classification approach leveraging OpenAI LLM model APIs optimally using clever parameter tuning and prompting.
+Classy-fire is a pretrained multiclass text classification approach that leverages Azure OpenAI's LLM APIs using clever parameter tuning and prompting for classification.

 # Start here